galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 > > <h5>Cosine Greedy</h5>
 > > The cosine score, also known as the dot product, is based on representing the similarity of two spectra through the cosine of an angle between the vectors that the spectra produce.
 Two peaks are considered as matching if their *m/z* values lie within the given tolerance.
 Cosine greedy looks up matching peaks in a "greedy" way, which does not always lead to the most optimal alignments.
 > >
-> > This score was among the first to be used for looking up matching spectra in spectral libraries andand, to this day, remains one of the most popular scoring methods for both library matching and molecular networking workflows.
+> > This score was among the first to be used for looking up matching spectra in spectral libraries and, to this day, remains one of the most popular scoring methods for both library matching and molecular networking workflows.
 > > <p>&nbsp;</p>
 >
 > > <h5>Cosine Hungarian</h5>